 In a filling station business, there are four products you can sell daily.
-You can sell petrol, diesel, gas and kerosene.
+You can sell petrol, diesel, gas, and kerosene.
 All these products are lucrative because of their high demand in Nigeria.
-An example is cooking gas that was not used by the middle and lower class that is now used by everyone even in the rural areas.
+An example is cooking gas which was not used by the middle and lower class but is now used by everyone even in rural areas.

 Filing stations make much of their profits from the sales of petrol and diesel.
 Even if you go into the sale of only these two products you will make big profits year in year out.
-As a filling station business owner in Nigeria you can make up to #5,000,000 weekly if you are able to attract customers regularly by given good customer service.
+As a filling station business owner in Nigeria, you can make up to #5,000,000 weekly if you are able to attract customers regularly by giving good customer service.

 Capital Needed to Start Filling Station Business

-Investing into a filling station business as an entrepreneur in Nigeria can be capital demanding as the money needed runs into millions of naira.
-The requirement of starting the business is what makes the business a capital intensive business.
+Investing in a filling station business as an entrepreneur in Nigeria can be capital-demanding as the money needed runs into millions of naira.
+The requirement of starting the business is what makes the business a capital-intensive business.